Key Takeaway

 Research Chemical Vendors

 Dozens of websites sell BPC-157 labeled "for research purposes only" or "not for human consumption."
 These labels exist because the sellers have no medical license, no pharmacy license, and no legal authority to sell drugs for human use.
 Quality varies enormously.
 Some vendors do sell reasonably pure peptides.
 Others sell underdosed, degraded, or contaminated product.
-Without regulatory oversight, there is no reliable way to know which category a given vendor falls into, even with posted COAs.
+Without regulatory oversight, there's no reliable way to know which category a given vendor falls into, even with posted COAs.

 Overseas Suppliers